-It’s called Notes from a Blue Bike: The Art of Living Intentionally in a Chaotic World, and it’ll be in your hands on February 4, 2014.
+So...
+My next book is officially in the world!
+It’s called Notes from a Blue Bike: The Art of Living Intentionally in a Chaotic World.

-And the writing became a cathartic process for me, healing wounds I didn’t know were still there, scabbed over and begging for balm.
-I wrote this book for you, yes, all of you—but I really wrote it for me.
-I needed to work through the process of reading and researching, long days at the public library and late nights screaming for sleep from the exhaustion of it all.
+The writing became a cathartic process for me, healing wounds I didn’t know were still there, scabbed over and begging for balm.
+I wrote this book for you, yes, but I also wrote it for me.
+I needed to work through the process of reading and researching, long days at the public library, and late nights screaming for sleep from the exhaustion of it all.

-It’s not like anything I’ve ever published before, and I couldn’t be more thrilled about that.
+It’s not like anything I’ve ever published before, and I couldn’t be more thrilled.

-I explore the notion of whether it’s even possible to live as though I’m part of a relationship-oriented culture, while actually living smack-dab in a productivity-obsessed one.
+I explore the notion of whether it’s possible to live as though I’m part of a relationship-oriented culture while actually living smack-dab in a productivity-obsessed one.

-And I invite you to climb aboard your own bike, ask yourself these same questions, and explore your own ideas for slowing down.
-From the conversations I’ve had with many of you, it sounds like you’re dying to veer over in to the slow lane as well.
+I invite you to climb aboard your own bike, ask yourself these same questions, and explore your own ideas for slowing down.
+From the conversations I’ve had with many of you, it sounds like you’re dying to veer over into the slow lane as well.
 Less chaos, more freedom, fewer events on the calendar, deeper relationships.
-Many, many cultures around the world aren’t running the treadmill of efficiency.
+Many cultures around the world aren’t running the treadmill of efficiency.
 So what does it look like to live like this in the Western, post-modern world?

 I cover the topics of food, work, education, travel, and entertainment, for a grand total of 48 chapters and an epilogue, along with a collection of discussion questions in the end for personal journaling or for a book club gathering.
 (Don’t panic; the chapters are short.
 I’m a parent with a lot of balls to juggle, too.)

-If you’re aching for more slow in your life, this book was written for you.
+If you’re aching for a slower-paced life, this book was written for you.
 If you’d like to make some risky—but ohsoworthit—changes in your family’s daily life, this book was written for you, too.
-And if you’re merely curious about my own family’s quirkiness and enjoy a collection of short stories on the nighstand, this book might be for you, too.
+And if you’re merely curious about my own family’s quirkiness and enjoy a collection of short stories on the nightstand, this book might be for you, too.